open-dynamic-robot-initiative/solo/doc/homing.md

 (e.g. by having a switch that is triggered when the joint gets at that position).
 Once this "home position" is found, it can be set as zero position.
-This way, the same physical position will always correspond to the same position value, even if the robot is turned of between runs.
+This way, the same physical position will always correspond to the same position value, even if the robot is turned off between runs.

 ## How is the Homing Implemented for the BLMC Robots?